vdaas/vald/docs/overview/component/mirror-gateway.md

 - Insert Request

-  - If the target host returns a status of `ALREADY_EXISTS`, the Update request is sent to this host.
+  - If the target host return a status of `ALREADY_EXISTS`, the Update request is sent to this host.
-  - If all target hosts returns a status of `ALREADY_EXISTS`, the Mirror Gateway returns `ALREADY_EXISTS` to the user without continuous processing.
+  - If all target hosts return a status of `ALREADY_EXISTS`, the Mirror Gateway returns `ALREADY_EXISTS`.
-  - If all target hosts returns a status of `OK` or `ALREADY_EXISTS`, the Mirror Gateway returns `OK` to the user without continuous processing.
+  - If all target hosts return a status of `OK` or `ALREADY_EXISTS`, the Mirror Gateway returns `OK`.

 - Update Request

-  - If the target host returns a status of `NOT_FOUND`, the Insert request is sent to this host.
+  - If the target host return a status of `NOT_FOUND`, the Insert request is sent to this host.
-  - If all target hosts returns a status of `ALREADY_EXISTS`, the Mirror Gateway returns `ALREADY_EXISTS` to the user without continuous processing.
+  - If all target hosts return a status of `ALREADY_EXISTS`, the Mirror Gateway returns `ALREADY_EXISTS`.
-  - If all target hosts returns a status of `OK` or `ALREADY_EXISTS`, the Mirror Gateway returns `OK` to the user without continuous processing.
+  - If all target hosts return a status of `OK` or `ALREADY_EXISTS`, the Mirror Gateway returns `OK`.

 - Upsert Request

-  - If all target hosts returns a status of `OK` or `ALREADY_EXISTS`, the Mirror Gateway returns `OK` to the user without continuous processing.
+  - If all target hosts return a status of `ALREADY_EXISTS`, the Mirror Gateway returns `ALREADY_EXISTS`.
-  - If all target hosts returns a status of `ALREADY_EXISTS`, the Mirror Gateway returns `ALREADY_EXISTS` to the user without continuous processing.
+  - If all target hosts return a status of `OK` or `ALREADY_EXISTS`, the Mirror Gateway returns `OK`.

 - Remove Request

-  - If all target hosts returns a status of `OK` or `NOT_FOUND`, the Mirror Gateway returns `OK` to the user without continuous processing.
+  - If all target hosts return a status of `NOT_FOUND`, the Mirror Gateway returns `NOT_FOUND`.
-  - If all target hosts returns a status of `NOT_FOUND`, the Mirror Gateway returns `NOT_FOUND` to the user without continuous processing.
+  - If all target hosts return a status of `OK` or `NOT_FOUND`, the Mirror Gateway returns `OK`.

 - RemoveByTimestamp Request